snowplow/snowplowanalytics.com/_posts/2018-12-07-monitoring-bad-rows-on-gcp/index.md

 These errors can happen for a number of reasons - bots trawling the internet for vulnerabilities, or empty requests hitting the collector for various reasons.
 They can be filtered out by unnesting the errors field and using a `WHERE` clause.

-We'll dive into investigating bad rows in BigQuery SQL !!!!!!![REFERENCE TO WHEREVER THAT IS]!!!!!! .
+We'll dive into investigating and debugging bad rows in BigQuery SQL in another post !!!!!!![REFERENCE TO WHEREVER THAT IS?]!!!!!! .
 First, we'll set up some visualisations to monitor bad row volumes in real-time.

 #### 2. Connect Data Studio to your table as a data source